ADAM-NKI/ADAM-NKI.github.io/README.md

-# Schedule for Group meetings
+# Schedule for Group Meetings

 Meetings are always on the 2nd and 4th Monday's of the month
 @ 3-4PM @ Room N116 / ISD Conference Room